TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 ## Version 2025.7.21.692 (21 July, 2025)
 ### Changes
 * Manager API connection of Swap control center is removed from WebGIU.
+* Validation that prevents incorrect symbols in slippage fields (all bridges and dealers) is added.

 ## Version 2025.7.18.638 (18 July, 2025)
 ### Changes